yzwangyuqing/yzwangyuqing.github.io/index.markdown

 layout: home
 ---

-I am a Research Fellow at the Simons Institute at UC Berkeley for the joint programs MPG and LLM in fall 2024.
+I am a Research Fellow at the Simons Institute at UC Berkeley for the MPG program in fall 2024.
 Before that, I obtained my PhD in Mathematics at Georgia Institute of Technology, advised by Prof. Molei Tao.

 ## Research

+I focus on the mathematical foundations of machine learning, especially from dynamical perspective.
 My research lies at the intersection of machine learning, optimization, sampling, (stochastic) dynamics, and computational math.
-More precisely, I focus on the mathematical foundations of machine learning, especially from dynamical perspective.
 Currently, I am interested in large language models and diffusion models.

 ## Publications